ArtlessAvian/ArtlessAvian.github.io/about.md

 title: About Me
 ---

-## Computer Science Undergrad Writing Games
+## Software Engineer, Interested in Algorithms
 <!-- <img style="float: right; width: 25%; margin:20px" src="assets/images/thats-me.jpg"> -->

 Hey!
-I'm Ryan Chang, a fourth-year at UCI.
-I'm majoring in Computer Science, specializing in Algorithms.
+I'm Ryan Chang.
+I graduated from UCI, majoring in Computer Science, specializing in Algorithms.
-I'm also minoring in Mathematics.
+I also minored in Mathematics.

 <!-- I've been programming since before middle school,
 with guidance from my brothers.
 The entire time,